khwang0/COMP2026-2122PA3/readme.md

 * 25% - The program can be compiled.
 * 65% - a working program that functions as specified
 * 5% - Programming style and documentation
 * up to 15% - Bonus - creative design of the assignment.
-You are qualified for this part only if you have received 90% mark or above.
+You are qualified for this part only if you have received 85% mark or above.
+Bonus is given based on the **amount of effort** (which may not be proportion to the outcome) you have spent on it.